The period (in seconds) of a pendulum with a length of L (in meters) is given by the formula . If the length of a pendulum is , what is its period?

 Therefore, the period of the pendulum is .

-Simplify each expression.
+Simplify each expression below.
 Reduce all rational exponents and write final answers using positive exponents.

 Simplify each expression.
 Reduce all rational exponents and write final answer using positive exponents.